The isness tarot

 The Birth of Creation – The Story

-The Emperor card as an example of the metamorphosis each card had gone through
+The Emperor card serves as an example of the metamorphosis each card underwent.

 While the deck adheres primarily to the structure of traditional tarot arrangements, there exist a few notable deviations, adding unique energies to the ensemble.